VD-Group/2024_MERCon_TV_AS/README.md

 # Implementation of Fuzzy-based Yaw Stability Control System with Torque Vectoring and Active Steering (MERCon 2024)
 This repository contains the implementation codes for our paper titled "Fuzzy-based Yaw Stability Control System with Torque Vectoring and Active Steering", accepted at Moratuwa Engineering Research Conference, 2024.
+For more details, please refer to the full paper available [here]([link_to_paper](https://ieeexplore.ieee.org/document/9185345)).

 ## Table of Contents